JayTsao2/Repo_fabric/src/spec.md

 ### Remove VRF

 - Pre-check:
+    - Ensure no VLAN use this VRF
-    - Only remove vrf when Equipments / VLAN do not use it
+    - Ensure no Equipments use this VRF
 -----

 ## Network